getbrevo/brevo-php/docs/Api/EmailCampaignsApi.md

 );
 $type = "type_example"; // string | Filter on the type of the campaigns
 $status = "status_example"; // string | Filter on the status of the campaign
 $statistics = "statistics_example"; // string | Filter on the type of statistics required.
-Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
+Example **globalStats** value will only fetch globalStats info of the campaign in returned response.This option only returns data for events occurred in the last 6 months.For older campaigns, it’s advisable to use the **Get Campaign Report** endpoint.
 $startDate = "startDate_example"; // string | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 $endDate = "endDate_example"; // string | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 $limit = 50; // int | Number of documents per page